 The best way to become a payroll administrator is to look at the resumes of current payroll administrators.
 The following chart summarizes the most common education, experiences, and abilities required to work as a payroll administrator:

-- A bachelor’s degree in a related discipline, such as business or accounting, is often required for a payroll administrator.
+Many employers require a bachelor's or associate's degree in a related discipline, such as business or accounting, for a payroll administrator position.

-- Standard work titles before becoming a payroll administrator include office manager, administrative assistant, and payroll expert.
+Standard work titles before becoming a payroll administrator often include office manager and administrative assistant, roles that help build a robust resume for payroll jobs.

-- Hiring managers look for soft skills such as communication, numeracy, and organizational abilities in payroll administrators.
+Hiring managers look for soft skills such as communication, numeracy, and organizational abilities in payroll administrators, highlighting the importance of having a resume that reflects these competencies.

-- A payroll administrator typically requires 6-12 months of on-the-job training.
+A payroll administrator typically benefits from 6-12 months of on-the-job training, taking advantage of new skills and processes.

 Become a Payroll Manager

-With the advent and proliferation of startups and entrepreneurship, becoming a payroll administrator today is as easy as it is doable.
+With the increasing number of startups and growth in entrepreneurship, becoming a payroll administrator today is more accessible, especially for those with an associate degree from a chartered institute.
 Essentially, there are two ways you can achieve it.

 The first step is to work as a payroll administrator in an already established company with regular office hours.
 The second way is to establish your own payroll business as an entrepreneur.